 It seems that no activity draws people together more often than watching movies.
-From family movie nights to film clubs, people love to gather for the comfortable, relaxing, and sometimes intellectually-stimulating activity of watching movies.
+From family movie nights to film clubs, people love to gather for the comfortable, relaxing, and sometimes intellectually stimulating activity of watching movies.

-Our own movie-watching activity started 7 years ago when Pam Hassebroek invited a few women over to share a movie with her, with the notion that we can all learn more about what a film communicates if we share our observations.
+Our own movie-watching activity started 8 years ago when Pam Hassebroek invited a few women over to share a movie with her, with the notion that we can all learn more about what a film communicates if we share our observations.

 From the outset, Pam has not formally introduced members nor has she encouraged group members to present their own backgrounds to the group.
 Not that this has been openly stated nor restricted by any means, but she simply wants to inhibit bias from anyone who consciously or otherwise might be predisposed to either enhance or discredit opinions from women with certain types of life choices and experiences.

-The movie industry is flourishing in Georgia as well as in many new places around the world, so these are exciting times for movie fans to witness.
+The movie industry is flourishing in Georgia as well as in many new places around the world, so these are exciting times for movie fans and scholars to witness.
 We hope that you will continue to contribute to our discussions by the occasional comment or other communication.
 We especially love to be liked on Facebook.